Elite50/crowdskout-wp/README.md

 #The Crowdskout WordPress Plugin
-Currently only adds in the JavaScript analytics code in the footer.
+Adds the JavaScript code needed for the [Crowdskout](https://crowdskout.com) analytics suite in the footer.
 Includes an admin area to enter the Source ID.